 - A6M2 '2-185' of 582 Ku over the Solomon Islands in 1943 - another overall amber grey bird with the interesting white cowling stripe seen on some Zeros around this time, white-bordered fuselage hinomaru, with red tail code and fuselage chevrons.

 - A6M2 'B1-12' of 381 Ku in Malaya, 1945 - Nakajima factory finish.
 This is one of the well-known ATAIU-SEA tested aircraft and was fitted with long barrel wing cannon.
 Another opportunity to indulge weathering and wear experiments.
+Unfortunately the actual decal has been misprinted as B1-01' which belonged to an ATAIU-SEA Raiden!

 - A6M5c '721-164' of 721 Ku at Miyazaki, Japan in February 1945 - in standard Nakajima factory finish enlivened by white tail code, tail stripes and wingtips.